mstilkerich/carddavclient/NOTES.md

   is needed as otherwise the Google server apparently will only report on the collection itself, i. e. the sync result would look like there were no changes.
 According to RFC 6578, a Depth: 0 header is required and a bad request result should occur for any other value.
+- Google reports cards as deleted that have not been deleted between the last sync and the current one, but probably before that.